twni2016/pomdp-baselines/readme.md

 Welcome to the POMDP world!
 This repo provides some simple baselines for POMDPs, specifically the recurrent model-free RL, for the following paper

-Paper: [arXiv](https://arxiv.org/abs/2110.05038) Numeric Results: [google drive](https://drive.google.com/file/d/18l9Y4N8zPRdGBnx8oSELiQcoReF7V4wP/view?usp=sharing) Web: [Site](https://sites.google.com/view/pomdp-baselines)
+Paper: [arXiv](https://arxiv.org/abs/2110.05038) Numeric Results and Figures: [google drive](https://drive.google.com/file/d/18l9Y4N8zPRdGBnx8oSELiQcoReF7V4wP/view?usp=sharing) Web: [Site](https://sites.google.com/view/pomdp-baselines)

 by [Tianwei Ni](https://twni2016.github.io/), [Benjamin Eysenbach](https://ben-eysenbach.github.io/) and [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/).

 ## TODO List
 Note that current repo should be run smoothly.
 Below todo lists are for more functionalities and more user-friendly, and any suggestions on code refactor are welcome (e.g. via pull request):
 - **Add MORE command-line arguments to overwrite the configuration file**
 - Upload more log csv files
 - Add documentation on our main code and log csv files